 The Safe Communities Program strives to ensure safety and opportunity for all Greater Miami residents.
 We do this by investing in education and economic mobility; health services to overcome substance dependence; and collective action to improve community safety.
 The Fund is particularly focused on supporting survivors of human trafficking, gun violence, and other crimes as well as people who were previously involved in the justice system.

-In 2021, to effectively invest these community resources, the Safe Communities Program is now one comprehensive grant program that will pursue the Funds’ shared mission.
+In 2021, the Safe Communities Program became one comprehensive grant program to pursue the funds’ shared mission.
 We invite you to review the materials below to learn more.
 Translated guidelines available in Spanish here and in Creole here.

 Your one-stop resource to learn about the grant program.